MediumJay/NSM-Engineer-March2024/06-Rebuild #1 - Together.md

 for host in sensor elastic{0..2} pipeline{0..2} kibana; do ssh-copy-id $host; done
 ```

-# Step 10 - Push the LocalCA cert to the other containers
+# Step 10 - Push the LocalCA cert from repo container to the other containers

+- certs already created and repo configured so skip that process
-- ssh into the repo `ssh repo`
+- ssh into the repo
+  - `ssh repo`
 - use this script:

 ```